harsh-coder-desgin/Food-Delivery-app-/README.md

 ![Design 20](https://github.com/user-attachments/assets/50e0a13f-7509-49b3-a479-b9ef69e15706)

-24.Logout Functionality
+24.Logout Functionality:
 To log out of the application, simply click on the Logout button.

 ![Design 13](https://github.com/user-attachments/assets/b0d03589-8a7b-4e1f-b7f0-2ee8253548c1)

-25. Login Page
+25. Login Page:
 Here's the login screen where users can sign in with their credentials.